The shocking lynching of a Mexican targeted by an angry mob over WhatsApp rumors

 That Friday night, about 200 residents of the town of Papatlazolco, neighboring Las Colonias de Hidalgo, detained, beat and lynched Picazo González to death.

 A rumor spread days earlier by Papatlazolco’s WhatsApp and Facebook groups said that outsiders were kidnapping children to traffic in their organs.
-And the 31-year-old fell victim to the public trial of a mob, according to preliminary investigations by authorities.
+And the 31-year-old was a victim of the public trial of a mob, according to preliminary investigations by authorities.

 False information of this kind has already been used to generate anxiety in communities that are willing to believe it — and taken to extremes as happened in this community in Puebla.